NextrixVFX/authentication-api/README.md

 # How to install
-## Get a vps and put the api folder and just run it via pm2 and it should open port 3000
+## Get a vps and put the api folder and just run it via pm2 and it should run on port 85
 ### You can send post requests to generate keys

 # Features